jasonguan067/Sportsbetting-Analysis/README.md

 My best performance came from bets placed in March and April, and during evening hours.

-Identified that I lose the most on Chalkboard Fantasy, suggesting reconsideration of that platform.
+Identified that I lose the most on Chalkboard Fantasy, suggesting reconsideration of that platform and sticking to profitable platforms.

+🔐 Interactive dashboard available on request.